Janice Raymond: Writings on transsexualism and transgender issues

 Raymond maintains that transsexualism is based on the "patriarchal myths" of "male mothering," and "making of woman according to man's image."
 She claims this is done in order "to colonize feminist identification, culture, politics and sexuality," adding: "All transsexuals rape women's bodies by reducing the real female form to an artifact, appropriating this body for themselves… Transsexuals merely cut off the most obvious means of invading women, so that they seem non-invasive."
+In 2014, Raymond expressed regret for having made this comparison, stating that "rape was not a proper metaphor because it minimized the distinct meaning of rape."

 These views on transsexuality have been criticized by many in the LGBT and feminist communities as extremely transphobic and as constituting hate-speech against transsexual men and women.

 In The Transsexual Empire, Raymond includes sections on Sandy Stone, a trans woman who had worked as a sound engineer for Olivia Records, and Christy Barsky, accusing both of creating divisiveness in women's spaces.
 These writings have been heavily criticized as personal attacks on these individuals.
 In response, Stone wrote her 1987 essay, "The Empire Strikes Back: A Posttranssexual Manifesto".

+In 2021, Raymond's Doublethink: A Feminist Challenge to Transgenderism was published.
+A positive review by Claire Heuchan was published in the gender critical publication Lesbian and Gay News.
+Heuchan wrote, "With a directness that is characteristic of her work, Raymond cuts through the culture of fear and intellectual dishonesty that defines many discussions around gender identity.